mikesparr/enterprise-knowledge-graph/README.md

 #### Graph Search

 Find entities by name and see which documents they are mentioned in.
-Notice how the `type` is now specific (e.g., `["Organization"]`), thanks to the LLM.

 ```bash
 curl -X POST "http://localhost:8000/query/graph" \